ankraft/ACME-oneM2M-CSE/docs/Running.md

 ## Installation and Configuration

-Please refer to the [Installation](Installation.md) and [Configuration](Configuration.md) documentation for installing the CSE and setting up the CSE's configuration.
+Please refer to the [Installation](Installation.md) and [Configuration](Configuration.md) documentations for installing the CSE and setting up the CSE's configuration.

 ## Running the CSE

 You can start the CSE by simply running it from the command line:

+**For package installation:**

+	acmecse

+**For manual installation:**

 	python3 -m acme

 In this case the [configuration file](Configuration.md) *acme.ini* configuration file must be in the same directory.
 An [interactive configuration process](Installation.md#first_setup) is started if the configuration file is not found.

+### Starting with a Specific Configuration File

+The CSE can also be started with a specific configuration file:

+**For package installation:**

+	acmecse --config <filename>

+**For manual installation:**

+	python3 -m acme --config <filename>

+### Starting with a Specific Base Directory

+The CSE can also be started with a specific base directory:

+**For package installation:**

+	acmecse -dir <directory>

+**For manual installation:**

+	python3 -m acme -dir <directory>

+This will use the specified directory as the root directory for runtime data such as data, logs, and temporary files.
+The configuration file *acme.ini*is expected to be in the specified directory, or it will be created there if it does not exist.

+### Command Line Arguments

 In additions, you can provide additional command line arguments that will override the respective settings from the configuration file: